-Since "severe clawback" is a jurisdictional concept, in analysing this issue PCS will therefore first seek to determine the Originator's jurisdiction for the purposes of insolvency law.
-This would be its centre of main interest or "COMI".
+Since "severe clawback" is a jurisdictional concept, in analysing this issue PCS will therefore first seek to determine the Originators' jurisdiction for the purposes of insolvency law.
+This would be their centre of main interest ("COMI") or their "home member state".

-The second step would be to determine whether the relevant COMI contains severe claw back provisions in its insolvency legislation.
+The second step would be to determine whether the relevant COMI and/or "home member state" contains severe claw back provisions in its insolvency legislation.